What’s Involved In Capital Raising?

 Depending on the type of raise you’re using to secure funding for your company, different documents are necessary to protect yourself and your investors.
 The key terms of the investment are often agreed on through a short-form document called a Term Sheet before proceeding to the below long-form, legally binding documents.

-Security Agreement – If there is a security, a security agreement will also be needed.
+Security Agreement – If there is a security, (it is a secured loan agreement) a security agreement will also be needed.
 A Security Agreement is usually signed in connection with a loan agreement, and it allows a party a right to hold a security interest over all past and future property of a business.
 This agreement allows the lender to register their security interest on the Personal Property Securities Register (PPSR) and make a claim over the secured property in the event the borrower defaults on the loan.

 Share Subscription Agreement – This agreement is necessary to capture the relationship between your company and the investor.
 It outlines the promise made by the investor to make payments of funds in return for a determined amount of shares at a certain price.